Frank Okey: A squash champion, for tennis

 In squash, Okey was ranked 4th in the Rochester area and won the University Club of Rochester Championship about 30 times in a row from 1950 to the 1980s.
 This record of wins is documented on a trophy that was last seen in a trophy display case at the University Club of Rochester.
 He played squash to keep in shape for tennis during winter months when indoor tennis was unavailable in Rochester.

 Accolades

-Okey is a 1942 graduate of the University of Rochester, and was inducted into its Hall of Fame in 1996.
+Okey was a 1942 graduate of the University of Rochester, and was inducted into its Hall of Fame in 1996.
 At the age of 94, he was in the first class inducted to the newly formed Rochester Tennis Hall of Fame on July 11, 2014.
 Okey was also selected as a member of the Rochester Red Wings Frontier Field Walk of Fame Class of 2014.
 As part of this induction, he was selected to throw out the first pitch at a Rochester Red Wings Baseball baseball game on August 24, 2014.
 This is fitting since Okey was more successful than any of his peers at sneaking into Red Wings Baseball games during the early 1930s—under the center-field fence—indicating his devotion as a Red Wings fan.